ENSO Forecast Navigation

 A monthly summary of the status of El Niño, La Niña, and the Southern Oscillation, or ENSO, based on the NINO3.4 index (120-170W, 5S-5N)

-Figures 1 and 3 (the official CPC ENSO probability forecast and the objective model-based IRI ENSO probability forecast, respectively) are often quite similar.
+Figures 1 ((the official CPC ENSO probability forecast) and 3 (the objective model-based IRI ENSO probability forecast) are often quite similar.
 However, occasionally they may differ noticeably.
-There can be several reasons for differences.
-One possible reason is that the human forecasters, using their experience and judgment, may disagree to some degree with the models, which may have known biases.
-Another reason is related to the fact that the models are not run at the same time that the forecasters make their assessment, so that the starting ENSO conditions may be slightly different between the two times.
-The charts on this Quick Look page are updated at two different times of the month, so that between the second and the third Thursday of the month, the official forecast (Fig. 1) has just been updated, while the model-based forecasts (Figs. 3 and 4) are still from the third Thursday of the previous month.
-On the other hand, from the third Thursday of the month until the second Thursday of the next month, the model-based forecasts are more recently updated, while the official forecasts remain from the second Thursday of the current month.
+There can be several possible reasons for differences.
+One is the human forecasters, using their experience and judgment, may disagree to some degree with the models, which may have known biases.
+Another reason is the models are not run at the same time that the forecasters make their assessment, so that the starting ENSO conditions may be slightly different between the two times.
+The charts on this Quick Look page are updated at two different times of the month, typically about a week apart, with the IRI forecast run later.
+Also note that the CPC forecast starts on the previous season while the IRI forecast starts on the current season.

 Click on the for more information on each figure.